Comestibles and satiation

 |Inedible||Poisonous or otherwise toxic monsters, unnatural monsters, and ghoul-type undead.||Non-ghoul races cannot eat them, but ghouls get the effect of a regular chunk.|

-All of the "good gods" (Zin, The Shining One, Elyvilon), plus Beogh, forbid followers to eat the meat of their own species (cannibalism).
+All of the "good gods" (Zin, The Shining One, Elyvilon) and Beogh forbid followers from eating the meat of their own species (cannibalism).
 In addition, Zin forbids followers from eating monsters with "human" intelligence.
 The game will not allow the player to butcher any forbidden corpses.

-Worshippers of Fedhas Madash aren't formally limited in their diet, however, since his abilities use rations, it is advisable to eat chunks as much as possible.
+Worshippers of Fedhas Madash aren't formally limited in their diet, but since its abilities use rations, it is advisable to eat chunks as much as possible.
+Piety with Fedhas comes from allowing corpses to decay, so it may be prudent to limit the number of corpses you use for food (butcher large corpses instead of smaller ones).

-Similarly, Gozag Ym Sagoz imposes no formal restrictions, but since he turns all corpses into gold, followers will not be able harvest chunks, and must instead rely on permafood.
-He provides food shops, which the player will likely have to call on throughout the game to ensure they do not starve.
+Similarly, Gozag Ym Sagoz imposes no formal restrictions, but since it turns all corpses into gold, followers will not be able harvest chunks and must instead rely on permafood.
+Gozag does provide food shops which the player will likely have to call on throughout the game to ensure they do not starve.

 Permafood refers to rations which are found throughout the dungeon.
 They never rot like chunks do, and as such can be collected and stored for future need.

-Worshipers of Fedhas Madash use rations to power the god's special abilities.
+Worshipers of Fedhas Madash use rations to power some of the god's special abilities.

 Nutritional values of food items

 Your satiation level is determined by the number of nutrition units you have remaining.
 Most characters will use at least three food points per turn—more if fighting.
 Using spells can incur spell hunger, which can only be reduced by the player's Intelligence and Spellcasting ability.
 Many special abilities also use up nutrition.

 |Near starving||1,001 – 1,533|